Classroom Guidelines

 Single Class Cancellation Policy (due to weather, etc.)

 In the event of an emergency or inclement weather during the week, Fig Tree will follow the lead of NYC Public Schools: if public school is in session, Fig Tree classes will be held.
-For Sunday classes, Fig Tree will be in session unless roads and/ or subways are out of order.
+For Sunday classes, Fig Tree will proceed as scheduled as long as travel conditions (roads and subways) are safe.
 If a class is cancelled due to inclement weather or emergency, students in that class are welcome to come to a different class in the same curricular week for a make-up.
 Fig Tree will communicate cancellations via email, with as much notice as possible.

 Student Illness

-Children should be kept home from class if they are experiencing any of the following: Fever, vomiting, an unexplained rash, diarrhea, conjunctivitis, persistent and frequent cough that interferes with your child’s class involvement, or any other contagious illness.
-It goes without saying that if a child is too sick to go to school, he or she should stay home from Fig Tree.
+Children should be kept home from class if they are experiencing any of the following: Fever, vomiting, an unexplained rash, diarrhea, conjunctivitis, persistent and frequent cough that interferes with their class involvement, or any other contagious illness.
+A good rule of thumb is: if your child is too sick to go to school, they should stay home from Fig Tree.

 Make-Up Policy

 If a student misses a class for any reason, they are welcome to come to a different class [in the same curricular week] for a make-up.
-Details about this process are provided to families at Orientation.
+Details about this process are provided to families at Orientation and are outlined in the Family Handbook.